 As you’re learning about social media marketing or working in the industry, there’s one fact that you’ll see over and over again: Instagram can yield an incredibly high engagement rate compared to other social platforms.

-This is something that we talk about regularly on our blog and in our courses, reminding our students and readers that Instagram is so exceptionally valuable because of these high engagement rates, which are consistently above what you’ll find on other platforms.
+This is something that we talk about regularly on our blog and in our courses, reminding our students and readers that Instagram is so exceptionally valuable because of these high engagement rates.

 Overall numbers are great, of course, but in this post we’re going to go over how you can find, interpret, and improve your individual Instagram engagement rate and explain why this is so important for businesses to do.

 What Is My Instagram Engagement Rate?

 Your Instagram engagement rate is essentially telling you how many people in your audience engaged in some way with your post.
 It’s found by dividing your engagement by your total audience or by impressions.
 We’ll talk about how exactly to calculate your Instagram engagement rate shortly.